Online Concurrent Multi-Robot Coverage Path Planning: Evaluation

 \subsection{Simulations and Real Experiments}

-For validation, we perform Gazebo \longversion{\cite{key_gazebo}} simulations on six $2$D benchmark workspaces from~\cite{stern2019mapf} with $10$ IRIS quadcopters and $10$ TurtleBot3 robots, respectively.
+For validation, we perform Gazebo~\cite{key_gazebo} simulations on six $2$D benchmark workspaces from~\cite{stern2019mapf} with $10$ IRIS quadcopters and $10$ TurtleBot3 robots, respectively.
 We also demonstrate two real experiments (see Figure \ref{fig:real_exp}) - one outdoor with three quadcopters and one indoor with two TurtleBot2 robots.
 We equip each quadcopter with a Cube Orange for autopilot, a Here$3$ GPS for localization, and a HereLink Air Unit for communication with the Remote Controller.
 We equip each TurtleBot2 robot with $4$ HC SR$04$ ultrasonic sound sensor for obstacle detection in the Vicon~\cite{key_vicon}-enabled indoor workspace for localization.
-These experimental videos are available as supplementary material.
+These experimental videos are available at https://youtu.be/M1FGrU6hty8.